-This question is designed to test how much pre-research you’ve done about the organisation, and how committed you will be to upholding its values.
-Ensure you do some reading up about the company you’re interviewing for.
-Find out how long they’ve been in business, the kinds of work they do, and think about what drew you to apply for the company in the first place.
-Focus on what you can do for the company, as well as what they may be able to do for you.
+This question is designed to test how much research you’ve done about the organisation, and how committed you will be to upholding its values.
+Ensure you do some reading about the company you’re interviewing for.
+Find out how long they’ve been in business, the type of work they do, and think about what convinced you to apply for the company in the first place.
+Focus on what you can do for the company, as well as what they can do for you.

-What Was Your Salary At Your Last Job Or What Is Your Salary Expectation?
+3. What Was Your Previous Salary / What is Your Salary Expectation?

-This is a question that many people find difficult as they are afraid that if their salary expectations are too high then they may price themselves out of the job, while others may not feel confident in asking for a higher salary than their previous position, even when their experience justifies it.
+This is a question that many people find difficult as they’re afraid that if their salary expectations are too high, they may price themselves out of the job.
+Others might not feel confident asking for a higher salary than their previous position, even when their experience justifies it.

-One potential approach to this question in a first interview is to make the conversation less about the money, and more about the role and making sure it is a good fit.
+In a first interview, make the conversation less about the money and more about the role and making sure it’s a good fit.

 The reason for doing this is because you want to make your hire about you and not simply how much the employer will have to pay you.
 If you get through to the next stage and they want to discuss salary then it means that they are interested in you, and you can ask for a higher salary than you would have before they had compared you to the other candidates.

 The purpose of these questions is typically to see how you react to an unknown situation, or to test your way of thinking.
-In the question above for example, the interviewer is looking to see if you typically prefer to multi task, juggling multiple projects at a time, or you prefer to focus and work on work large project to completion before moving onto the next.
+In the question above the interviewer is looking to see if you prefer to multi task (juggling multiple projects at a time) or you prefer to focus and work on one large project at a time.

 Final interview tips

-For more advice on prepping for an interview, check out our previous blog post, Tips for a Successful Interview.
+For more advice on prepping for an interview check out our Tips for a Successful Interview.
 When it comes time to securing that interview, MTC offers interview training workshops to ensure you have the confidence and knowledge to impress any potential employer.
 Explore our range of Employment Services available to job seekers today.